tom-seddon/beeblink/docs/fs.md

 ## `Too big` (same code as `Disc full`)

 The file is too large, or the requested operation would make it too large.
-There's a (fairly arbitrary) size limit of 16MBytes.
+There's a size limit of 16MBytes for all files.

 ## `Volume not found` (same code as `File not found`)